Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Do the tools store my answers?

-The tools are positioned as browser-based assessment flows with no login requirement.
-They are intended for local triage and planning.
-Do not enter secrets, regulated personal data, credentials, confidential customer data, or information that your organization has not approved for assessment use.
+The tools are designed as browser-based assessment flows with no login requirement.
+Do not enter secrets, credentials, regulated personal data, confidential customer data, or information your organization has not approved for assessment use.

 What should I do after running a tool?

 Use the result as a routing decision.
 Low-maturity or early discovery results should go to a related guide or free download.
-Teams that need editable starter controls should review ACT-1.
+Teams needing editable governance records should review ACT-1.
 Teams with cross-framework, vendor, board, agentic AI, or multi-jurisdiction exposure should review ACT-2 or the implementation sprint.

 Are these tools legal, audit, or security advice?